 Certain situations affect the way Realtor® fees are collected and/or distributed.

 These non-standard transactions include dual agency, FSBO (for sale by owner), iBuyers, buyers representing themselves, and discount brokers.
-Other situations include rentals and when sellers refuse to pay.
+Rentals and situations where sellers refuse to pay can also affect the way a transaction is carried out.

 Situations where real estate agents represent both buyer and seller are called dual agency.